Posted December 21, 2018 – Narrated by Carmen

 And, with three Apple stores within a 30-minute drive, it’s a primo pit stop, too.
 We found everything we needed within minutes of Viewpoint.
-We even stocked up on maintenance supplies at Airstream of Scottsdale.
+We even stocked up on maintenance supplies at We Are Airstream.

 Fact is, we were a hot mess when we pulled into Mesa … had a mountain of laundry, an empty pantry, the bikes needed maintenance, the trailer needed polishing and we’d scheduled an appointment for The Beast’s 85,000-mile checkup at the Ram dealership.